Crappie vs Bluegill – The Differences! Is Crappie Better?

-One of the most important things people takes into consideration when choosing a fish is its taste.
-When comparing the two fish, does crappie taste like bluegill?
+One of the most important things people takes into consideration when choosing a fish in a store or fishing is its taste.
+When comparing the two fish, does one taste like the other?

-Crappie has a milder taste than bluegill which is mild to sweet.
+Crappie has a milder taste than bluegill taste which is mild to sweet.
 Crappie taste less fishier than bluegill.
 Bluegill has a firmer texture than crappie which is softer and smoother.
-Crappie is more delicate and flakey than bluegill.
+Crappie tend to be more delicate and flakey than bluegill.

 - 78% preferred the taste of bluegill.

 To conduct more taste research, I set up a taste test at home.
 Both fish were cooked and seasoned the same way.
 The results of my home test were similar to the poll above.

 Check out how white perch compared in my article, White Perch: Are They The Same?
 We Compare.

 The following video explains how to clean and cook bluegill.

 When preparing recipes for dinner it’s not always possible to locate the type of fish in a store or while fishing.
 If you have one sunfish, you may ask, can I substitute one for the other?